Chauvet-Pro/WellCom_Flarecon/README.md

-This Reposatory is used for teacking issues with bout the Well Com and Flarecon
+This repositorie is used for teacking issues with bout the Well Com and Flarecon